This feature is part of The Academy Way

-Ronald Koeman was brought in last summer after having shown a similar ethos towards utilising the academy graduates a club has to offer instead of throwing millions on outsiders.
+Ronald Koeman was brought in after, having shown a similar ethos towards utilising the academy graduates a club has to offer instead of throwing millions on outsiders.
 At Feyenoord, he oversaw a squad that was 50%per cent made up of academy products; while Ajax’s youth system has attained legendary status worldwide, it was Feyenoord’s that provided half of the Dutch World Cup Squad in Brazil.
 He may have been a much bigger name than the two previous managers, but his philosophy is the same.

 The inevitable byproduct of running such a successful system is that money has begun to flow into the club as a result of the enormous premiums that wealthy opponents have been willing to pay.
-Last summer’s £90 million windfall was invested in more experienced players; it has not been a betrayal of the system, but rather an evolved philosophy that will lead to the club continuing to grow in all aspects.
+2015’s £90 million windfall was invested in more experienced players; it has not been a betrayal of the system, but rather an evolved philosophy that will lead to the club continuing to grow in all aspects.
 As romantic as an ideal of only selecting academy graduates may sound, it is untenable as the solitary means of sustaining the club’s success on the pitch, so naturally as the club becomes more successful, it brings in successful players to ensure the momentum is not lost.

 The research done in the ‘Black Box’ accounts for all aspects of the club, from player development, scouting, staff scouting, opposition research and training, and employs a team dedicated to using the SportsCode technology that is widely used across the Premier League.
 It effectively breaks down video clips into specific categories of performance, so instead of assistants taking hours to run through DVDs then editing them into passing, positioning, shooting, pressing and set pieces, the programs themselves do it.
 Sam Allardyce has long been known as an advocate of the use of technology in coaching after his time as a player in the NASL, and he credits systems such those in use at Southampton as vital to the success of his vision.